alphagov/govuk-docker/README.md

 All other dependencies will be installed for you automatically.

 #### Docker settings
-These need to be changed in order to handle intensive apps like Whitehall.
-Docker defaults to using 2 CPU cores and 2GB of RAM.
-Open the Docker dropdown via the Docker whale icon in the macOS menu bar, and select the `Advanced` option.
+Running GOV.UK applications can be resource intensive and will easily exceed the default configuration of Docker for Mac.
+To change settings open the Docker dropdown via the Docker whale icon in the macOS menu bar, and select the preferences option.

-Change to ideally:
+In `Advanced` settings you should update CPU and RAM resources.
+These should be at least:

 * 6 CPUs
 * 12 GB RAM
-* Docker disk image size default is 64GB under the Disk tab
-  * depending on how much free space you have
-  * the minimum should be > 50GB

-We have found no tangible improvement in increasing swap space size compared to CPU, RAM and disk allocation.
+In `Disk` you should ensure there is a high amount of disk space to allow replicating GOV.UK data.
+64GB should be sufficient for most usages but you may need > 100GB to clone all GOV.UK integration data.

 ### Setup